phrocker/sharkbite/README.md

 scanner.addIterator(iterator)
 ```

 Alternative you may use lambdas.
-The lambda you provide will be passed the key.
-A partial code example of setting it up is below:
+The lambda you provide will be passed the KeyValue ( getKey() and getValue() return the constituent parts).
+A partial code example of setting it up is below.
+You may return a Key or KeyValue object.
+If you return the former an empty value will be return ed.

 ```
 ## define only the name and priority
 iterator = pysharkbite.PythonIterator("PythonIterator",100)
 ## define a lambda to ajust the column family.
-iterator = iterator.onNext("lambda x : sharkbite_iterator.Key( x.getRow(), 'new cf', x.getColumnQualifier()) ")
+iterator = iterator.onNext("lambda x : Key( x.getKey().getRow(), 'new cf', x.getKey().getColumnQualifier()) ")

 scanner.addIterator(iterator)
 ```